Senatus -- A Fast and Accurate Code-to-Code Recommendation Engine: Abstract

 \section{Abstract}

 Machine learning on source code (MLOnCode) is a popular research field that has been driven by the availability of large-scale code repositories and the development of powerful probabilistic and deep learning models for mining source code.
 Code-to-code recommendation is a task in MLOnCode that aims to recommend relevant, diverse and concise code snippets that usefully extend the code currently being written by a developer in their development environment (IDE).
 Code-to-code recommendation engines hold the promise of increasing developer productivity by reducing context switching from the IDE and increasing code-reuse.
 Existing code-to-code recommendation engines do not scale gracefully to large codebases, exhibiting a linear growth in query time as the code repository increases in size.
 In addition, existing code-to-code recommendation engines fail to account for the global statistics of code repositories in the ranking function, such as the distribution of code snippet lengths, leading to sub-optimal retrieval results.
 We address both of these weaknesses with \emph{Senatus}, a new code-to-code recommendation engine.
 At the core of Senatus is \emph{De-Skew} LSH a new locality sensitive hashing (LSH) algorithm that indexes the data for fast (sub-linear time) retrieval while also counteracting the skewness in the snippet length distribution using novel abstract syntax tree-based feature scoring and selection algorithms.
-We evaluate Senatus via automatic evaluation and with an expert developer user study and find the recommendations to be of higher quality than competing baselines, while achieving faster search.
-For example, on the CodeSearchNet dataset we show that Senatus improves performance by 6.7\% F1 and query time 16x is faster compared to Facebook Aroma on the task of code-to-code recommendation.
+We evaluate Senatus and find the recommendations to be of higher quality than competing baselines, while achieving faster search.
+For example on the CodeSearchNet dataset Senatus improves performance by 31.21\% F1 and 147.9\emph{x} faster query time compared to Facebook Aroma.
+Senatus also outperforms standard MinHash LSH by 29.2\% F1 and 51.02\emph{x} faster query time.